VSVisaSignalOfficial filing intelligence

 Plain-language read

-Copart has filed 12 Labor Condition Applications (LCA) and 4 Program Electronic Review Management (PERM) applications in FY2026 Q1.
-The top roles include Product Analyst, with a significant share, followed by various engineering and management positions.
-Most applications are concentrated in Dallas, TX.
-Salary data indicates a median of $135,740, with a range from $91,562 to $204,000.
-All applications have been certified, but it's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-This information is not legal advice.
+Copart has filed 37 Labor Condition Applications (LCA) and 4 Program Electronic Review Management (PERM) applications in FY2026 Q2.
+The top roles include Product Analyst and various software engineering positions, primarily located in Dallas, TX.
+The median salary for these positions is approximately $142,526, with a range from $91,562 to $220,000.
+It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
+Always consult with a qualified professional for specific guidance, as this is not legal advice.

 Sources